 Replace Key Fob Batteries Regularly

 A weak or dead fob battery is one of the most common causes of accidental lockouts.
-Replacing your car key fob battery every 6–12 months ensures consistent signal transmission between your car and the fob.
+Replacing your key fob battery every 6–12 months ensures consistent signal transmission between your car and the fob.
 Keeping batteries fresh prevents system errors and reduces the chances of your car locking with the key fob inside.

 Keep a Spare Key or Fob Handy